Voting ends tomorrow at midday

 Added by Christina Lattimer on May 29, 2012 at 23:00 —

 Staff turnover is an ongoing headache for most businesses.
-Even booming industries like mining & resources are experiencing their fair share of hurt with with 18% of workers leaving within the first… Continue
+Even booming industries like mining & resources are experiencing their fair share of hurt with with 18% of workers leaving within the first 12 months and with total turnover costing over $140 million per year.… Continue

 Added by Nicole Underwood on May 28, 2012 at 9:30 —

 Added by Susan Rochester on May 25, 2012 at 11:23 —

 This post is taken from my blog "Notes from the workplace garden" where I analyse how creating a great organisation is like creating a great garden.